Giuseppe Sergi: Anti-Nordicism

 These theories were developed in opposition to Nordicism, the claim that the Nordic race was of pure Aryan stock and naturally superior to other Europeans.
-Sergi ridiculed Nordicists who claimed that the leaders of ancient Greek and Roman civilization were Germanic in origin and argued that the Germanic invasions at the end of the Roman Empire had produced "delinquency, vagabondage and ferocity".
+Sergi ridiculed Nordicists who claimed that the leading Greeks and Romans were of Nordic background and argued that the Germanic invasions at the end of the Roman Empire had produced "delinquency, vagabondage and ferocity".
 Sergi believed that the Aryans were originally "Eurasiatic" barbarians who migrated from the Hindu Kush into Europe.
 He argued that the Italians had originally spoken a Hamitic language until the Aryan (Indo-European) Italic language spread across the country.
-Some Aryan influence was detectable in Northern Italy, bu, racially speaking, Italians were unaffected by Aryan migrants.
+Some Aryan influence was detectable in Northern Italy, but, racially speaking, Italians were unaffected by Aryan migrants.

 Sergi expanded on those theories in later publications.
 Despite his denigration of Aryans and emphasis on Mediterranean racial identity, he denied that he was motivated by national pride, asserting that his works had the "goal of establishing the veracity of the facts without racial prejudice, without diminishing the value of one human type in order to exalt another one."

 His last book, The Britons (1936), sought to trace the rise of the British Empire to the Mediterranean component of the British population.